Mary Dewson: Suffrage movement

 She withdrew from the women's division's day-to-day affairs in 1936 because of poor health, but continued to be available to her successors.
 In 1937 she again returned to active public life when she was nominated and confirmed as a member of the Social Security Board.
 There she set up effective systems of federal-state cooperation, an issue that had been problematic.
 However, she again had to step down because of illness in 1938.

 Personal life

-For several years, she and Porter split their time between New York City and Castine, Maine.
+Dewson met her life partner Mary "Polly" Porter in 1909, when both women were working at the Massachusetts State Industrial School for Girls.
+Dewson was then director of the parole board and living with her mother, and Porter, ten years her junior, was working an internship as part of her studies at the Massachusetts School for Social Work.
+The two became a couple and moved in together in 1912, after the death of Dewson’s mother.
+They were together for more than fifty years, until Dewson's death in 1962.
+Throughout their lives together, the two women referred to themselves as the Porter-Dewsons.

+In 1913, the Porter-Dewsons bought a dairy farm near the central Massachusetts hamlet of South Berlin and briefly became "gentlewoman farmers."
+After serving in Europe during World War I, the couple moved to New York City.
+By 1927, they had an apartment in the city's Greenwich Village neighborhood.
+Their building, at 171 West 12th Street, contained the apartments of two other notable female couples.
+Feminists Nancy Cook and Marion Dickerman lived there, as did Communist Party activists Grace Hutchins and Anna Rochester.

+In 1911, Dewson visited Polly Porter's family summer home in Castine, Maine, and the couple made frequent visits there during the summers.
 In 1952, they retired to Castine full-time.
 Dewson became the vice-president of the Maine Democratic Advisory Committee in 1954.
 Dewson died in Castine on October 21, 1962.